fairfeature/PFFS/README.md

 # PFFS
-Repository for the paper "Feature Selection to Boost the Balance between Performance and Fairness of Machine Learning Software"
+Repository for the paper "Hybrid Feature Selection to Boost the Balance between Performance and Fairness of Machine Learning Software"